sappelhoff/ecomp_analysis/README.md

 using the `overwrite` option,
 and the data and analysis directory paths specified.

-Note that many of the other scripts do not accept command line options.
+Note that some of the other scripts do not accept command line options.
 We recommend running them interactively with an editor such as VSCode (https://code.visualstudio.com/).
 VSCode will pick up on the `# %%` comments, and render parts of the script